Last Updated on September 27, 2021 by MarcyPro

 Take a deep breath, tighten your abs, and raise your knees to your chest.
 Hold for one second and then slowly lower your legs until they are straight.
 Do not relax your abs between reps, keep your upper body tight throughout the entire workout.

 The key to great knee raises is to keep the movement slow and controlled.
 You want to increase the time your ab muscles are under tension, so they get a good workout.
 If you do these correctly, it will not take long to feel your abs burn.

 Recommended Intermediate Workout: Three sets of ten knee raises with two minutes of rest in-between each set.

 Make It Easier: Lower the volume of reps; for example: three sets of five knee raises.

 Make It Harder: Try straight-legged raises; hit an “L” position at the top of each rep.

 Hanging Side Knee Raises – Obliques

 The key to achieving excellent abs is to also train your obliques, the long muscles groups on each side of the abdominal.
-Strengthening your internal and external oblique muscles will add more definition to your abs and can help strengthen and protect your entire core.
+Strengthening your core muscles will add more definition to your abs.
+And, having stronger abs can help strengthen and protect your entire core.